Department of Fashion and Design

 Distinctives of the Department of Fashion and Design

 One of the popular aspects of these programs is the New York Study Tour.
-Students visit design houses, retailers, museums and the Fashion Institute of Technology as part of this course.
-This popular travel course provides an excellent opportunity for students to see the fashion industry at work, as well as to network with designers and manufacturers for potential internships.
+Students visit design houses, market shows, retailers, museums and the Fashion Institute of Technology as part of this course.
+This popular travel course providesan excellent opportunity for students to see the fashion industry at work, as well as to network with designers and manufacturers for potential internships.

-The collection of Halston pieces, a generous donation to Lipscomb, includes historic designer garments from the legendary House of Halston, as well as patterns, notes, scrapbooks and videos of the iconic designer.
+The collection of Halston pieces, donated to Lipscomb, includes historic designer garments from the legendary House of Halston, as well as patterns, notes, scrapbooks and videos of iconic designers.